Update on Receiving Referrals

 Chantanique Burdine, MSW, LCSW

-Chantanique (she/her) received her Bachelor of Science in Psychology from the University of Illinois at Urbana- Champaign and holds a master's in social work from the University of Illinois at Chicago.
-Chantanique also holds a certificate in Evidence-Based Mental Health Practice with Children and completed clinical training with the Outpatient Child and Adolescent Psychiatry program here at RUSH.
-Chantanique has experience working with adults experiencing depression, anxiety, trauma, and various life transitions.
-She also has experience working with children and adolescents, as well as working with their caregivers to help them deepen their understanding and learn additional tools to support their loved one.
-She has a background in cognitive behavioral therapy (CBT), Exposure and Response Prevention (ERP), and Trauma-Focused CBT and takes a strengths-based approach when working with individuals.
+Chantanique (she/her) received her bachelor’s degree in psychology from the University of Illinois at Urbana-Champaign and holds a master's degree in social work from the University of Illinois at Chicago.
+Chantanique also holds a certificate in evidence-based mental health practice with children and completed clinical training with the outpatient child and adolescent psychiatry program here at Rush.
+Chantanique has experience working with adults dealing with depression, anxiety, trauma and various life transitions.
+She also has experience working with caregivers to help them deepen their understanding and learn additional tools to support their loved one.
+She has a background in cognitive behavioral therapy, exposure and response prevention and trauma-focused cognitive behavioral therapy and takes a strengths-based approach when working with individuals.

 Brian “Tucker” Eads, MA, LCSW

-Tucker (he/him) provides outpatient psychotherapy to adolescents and adults facing a variety of challenges, including depression, anxiety, medical illness, caregiver stress and life transitions.
-His work with individuals draws on acceptance and commitment therapy (ACT), dialectical behavior therapy (DBT), and mindfulness practice.
-Tucker received a master’s in clinical social work from the University of Chicago School of Social Service Administration.
-He has previously completed a post-graduate fellowship in contextual behavior therapy at the Emotion Management Program that he continues to incorporate into patient treatment.
+Tucker (he/him) provides outpatient psychotherapy to adults facing a variety of challenges, including depression, anxiety, medical illness, caregiver stress and life transitions.
+His work with individuals draws on acceptance and commitment therapy, dialectical behavior therapy and mindfulness practice.
+Tucker received a master’s degree in clinical social work from the University of Chicago School of Social Service Administration.
+He has previously completed a postgraduate fellowship in contextual behavior therapy at the Emotion Management Program that he continues to incorporate into patient treatment.

 Lindsey Martin, MSW, LCSW

-Lindsey (she/her) is a licensed outpatient psychotherapist with the Social Work and Community Health team at RUSH.
-For the past 8 years, she worked in non-profit healthcare, providing individual therapy and integrated behavioral health services to patients in community health clinics in both Chicago and Columbus, Ohio.
+Lindsey (she/her) is a licensed outpatient psychotherapist with the Social Work and Community Health team at Rush.
+For the past eight years, she worked in nonprofit health care, providing individual therapy and integrated behavioral health services to patients in community health clinics in both Chicago and Columbus, Ohio.
 Lindsey works from a variety of therapeutic frameworks and is specifically rooted in a strengths-based perspective, in which an individual’s strengths are identified and embraced to facilitate healing and growth.
-Lindsey is passionate about working with adults and young people who are experiencing depression, anxiety, trauma, and substance use.
+Lindsey is passionate about working with adults who are experiencing depression, anxiety, trauma and substance use.
 She has also worked extensively with individuals living with and/or vulnerable to HIV.
 Lindsey is a graduate of The Ohio State University School of Social Work.

 Lisett Tito, MSW, LCSW